 Objective 4.
 Sampling was carried out in 2015 and 2016 to determine the relationship between light micro-environment and fruit quality in commercial orchards.
 Samples were collected in five commercial orchards in Utah County.
 Fruit samples were collected at weekly intervals from 24 June to 15 July.
 Fruit was assessed for whole fruit fresh weight, pit fresh weight, fruit sugar content, LCH surface color, as well as whole fruit dry weight and pit dry weight.
-Data for 2016 are currently being analyzed.

 Part of the research is conducted at the Kaysville Research Farm, owned and operated by the Utah Agricultural Experiment Station Farm.
 The other part of the research is conducted on commercial farms belonging to producer-cooperators.
 This project is utilizing multiple educational approaches:

 First, research reports are presented at two annual grower meetings, the Utah State Horticulture Society annual convention, and the Northern Utah Fruit Growers Meeting.

 Second, growers are invited to field days and farm tours where the methods are being demonstrated.
 In even-numbered years, these tours are at the Kaysville Research Farm, and in odd years the tours are in Utah County and feature one of the two commercial orchard sites.

 Third, the two commercial orchard sites are managed by the farmer, and provide hands-on practical experience that they can then share with other producers.

 Presentation at the annual conference of the Utah State Horticulture Association (USHA): 22 Jan 2016; 19 Jan 2017; 19 Jan 2018